 Time of Day and Day of Week Performance

 As an official part of Google’s Quality Score docs, the time of day and day of the week do impact CTR and your Quality Score.
 You could split up a few of your campaigns into different time ranges and see how that affects your Quality Scores and cost per click.

 As experienced PPC marketers, we know that your bid and Quality Score are a major part of how Google decides how to rank ads.
 A good Quality Score brings many benefits since even ads with low bids can outrank those of higher-paying competitors by having better relevance.
 This makes PPC advertising through Google very appealing.
-Always do your best in monitoring your Quality Score and follow the best optimization practices that we have talked about if things go south.
+Always do your best in monitoring your Quality Score and follow the best optimization practices that our PPC agency in Chicago has talked about if things go south.
 Keep in mind that the ultimate goal is to run an efficient business that makes a meaningful connection with new prospects and offers solutions to their problems.